Knife Maker's Mark for Jay Fisher Knives

 • "Oh, you wouldn't want to put that pretty knife in an ugly old sheath now, would you?"

-• "Here, under the table, I've got these rather plain sheaths."
+• "Here, under the table, I've got these plain sheaths."
 (Pulls out some flat leather stitched together and oiled) "I'm gonna have some nicer sheaths as soon as I get caught up."

 • "Sheaths?
 Oh, that'll cost you extra, because I have to get another set of tools and learn to use them."